 3. Harike Lake Wildlife Sanctuary

-Harike Lake is situated at the meeting point of the Beas and Sutlej rivers and it is the largest wetland and bird sanctuary in Punjab.
-It spans over 4,100 hectares.
-The Harike Lake Wildlife Sanctuary is a birdwatcher’s paradise because it has over 200 species of migratory and resident birds.
+Harike Lake Wildlife Sanctuary, located at the confluence of the Beas and Sutlej rivers, is the largest wetland in Punjab, spanning over 4,100 hectares.
+This sanctuary is a birdwatcher’s dream, with over 200 species of migratory and resident birds calling it home.

-Also Read: 7 Places to visit in Sundarbans National Park in 2025
+Also Read: 7 Places to visit in Sundarbans National Park in 2026

 4. Jhajjar Bacholi Wildlife Sanctuary